wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		- In the **development** group we start with the stage labeled **plan** and then move on to **code**, **build** and **test**.
 		- In the **operations** group we continue the cycle with **release**, **deploy**, **operate** and **monitor**.
 		- **Jenkins** is the perfect **tool** for **automating processes**, tied to the build, test, release and deploy stages.
-		- When tools like Jenkins are used to automate the build and test stages, the process is known as continuous integration.
+		- When tools like Jenkins are used to automate the build and test stages, the process is known as**continuous integration** .
 	-